Skin Two: History and profile

-Skin Two was founded in 1983 by the publisher Tim Woodward and the photographer Grace Lau.
+Skin Two was founded as a fetish nightclub in 1983.
+In 1984, Skin Two magazine was produced by the publisher Tim Woodward and the photographer Grace Lau.

-Published in London, Britain and circulated throughout the globe, Skin Two magazine provides information about fetish fashion, events, parties, people and news.
+Published in London, Britain and circulated throughout the globe, Skin Two magazine provided information about fetish fashion, events, parties, people and news.
 A major concentration of the magazine is latex and other fetish clothing and the people and events related to the wearing of this clothing and alternative fashion in general.
 There is also a lot of information and features on fetishism and BDSM in general.
 The German version of the magazine, Skin Two Germany, was started by Peter Czernich in 1987.
 It was closed in 1989.

 The magazine has also provided a stepping stone to further success for several internationally known writers, fetish models and photographers.
 Notable names featured in Skin Two include Tim Burton, Jean-Paul Gaultier, Dita Von Teese and Katy Perry.

-Skin Two magazine is still published by Tim Woodward's company KFS Media, which has recently launched a sister periodical called KFS Magazine, covering the wider range of alternative sexuality as a whole.
+Tim Woodward's company KFS Media, later launched a sister periodical called KFS Magazine, covering the wider range of alternative sexuality as a whole.